NicolaNardino/serverless-trading-system/README.md

 $.detail.orders
 ```
 Where detail is the event envelope.
 In this way, only the array of orders will be delivered to the target.
 Compare that with the boilerplate code require in a SNS subscriber.

+Future developments will only support EventBridge, specifically, from the Market Data introduction.

 ## Order flow